 We started our experiments by evaluating the classification capabilities of two well-known network models, namely RESNET-18 and VGG-11 networks, to perform classification in an end-to-end fashion.
-This allowed us to create a first neural-baseline to compare with.
-Please notice that these networks will be then used as backbone for all subsequent activities.
-To create this baseline, we first used the RGB images from the left-camera of the stereo rig.
-Alongside, we also prepared a second set of images containing a 2D homographies of the original images, to obtain a so-called warpings with homography (WARPING) images.
-These two sets of images were used in addition to the previous RGB images to perform a comparison between the two representations and then assessing the benefits described in Section I. It is worth mentioning that a fair comparison with most existing approaches at this stage is not possible, as they used a frameintegration process.
-Nevertheless, this helped us to set lowerbound thresholds and to evaluate the approaches described in the following subsections.
+This allowed us to create an architecture baseline to compare with.
+Please notice that these networks will then be used as the backbone for all subsequent activities.
+To create this baseline, we first used the RGB images from the left camera of the stereo rig.
+Alongside, we also prepared a second set of images containing a 2D-homographies of the original images to obtain so-called warpings with homography (WARPING) images.
+These two sets of images, together with the previous RGB images, were used to perform a comparison between the two representations, then assess the benefits described in Section I. It is worth mentioning that a fair comparison with most existing approaches at this stage is not possible, as they used a frame-integration process.
+Nevertheless, this helped us to set lower-bound thresholds and to evaluate the approaches described in the following subsections